lorikayman/RebisTheory/src/lib/rebis_theory.md

 Spiral Knights had prooved to captivate as a setting and a story.
 Yet, it contains a distinct potential for expansive worldbuilding and interpretation of offered narratives.

-By acknowledging this potential we aim to present a set of _narrative devices and tropes_ and a _system of symbols_ the setting utilizes to construct an immersive and believable experience of a fictional universe.
+By acknowledging this potential we aim to present a set of narrative devices and tropes and a system of symbols the setting utilizes to construct an immersive and believable _aesthetics_ of a fictional universe.

 ---